LeicaSimile/MeatBot-Discord/README.md

 ## Acknowledgements
 * Thanks to w00 for inspiring a young'un to go beyond her original plan and make something fun
-* And thanks to the [TCS community](http://thecommentsection.org/) for supporting said young'un in her quest for silliness
+* And thanks to the [TCS community](http://thecommentsection.org/) for supporting said young'un in her quest for silliness c: